K-Rajashri/Mini-Project/README.md

 # Mini-Project
-This repository is Image Classification mini project.
+This repository is Disease detection using Image recognition